kharish1995/Data_Structures/README.md

 Follow the commands below to build the repo locally:

-1) Clone the latest source using the following command, <br />
+1) Fire up a new terminal and clone the latest source using the following command, <br />
 ```
 git clone https://github.com/HarishKarunakaran/Data_Structures.git
 ```